microsoft/azuredevopslabs/labs/vsts/readme.md

 - **Visual Studio 2017** or higher version - You will need Visual Studio for some of the labs.
 You can use your own machine with VS 2017 installed, or download and use the latest [ALM VM](../tfs/),  or spin up a VM pre-installed with Visual Studio on [Azure](https://portal.azure.com).

 - You can use the **[Visual Studio Team Services Demo Data generator](https://vstsdemogenerator.azurewebsites.net)** to provision a project with pre-defined data on to your Visual Studio Team Services account.
-Please use the ***My Health Clinic*** template to follow the hands-on-labs.

 ## Working with VSTS DemoGenerator